 Joining DSA means making a commitment to cooperation and solidarity.
 Not only do you help further democratic socialist ideas in the United States, you also become part of a community that shares your values.

 DSA Members participate in a variety of ways, depending on time, financial resources, and interests.
-All are important.
+All are important:

-1) Participate in a campus or community chapter.
+1) Participate in a community chapter.

-2) Participate in identity or issue based teams.
+2) Participate in identity/issue-based teams.

 3) Participate in national work committees.